mozilla-l10n/styleguides/docs/mozilla_general/README.md

 Die neueste Version von Mozillas Feuerfuchs Software überholt all ihre Konkurrenten und macht ihrem Namen alle Ehre.
 ```

-* The only exception to this rule is the Chinese characters for “Fire” and “Fox” together.
+[1] The only exception to this rule is the Chinese characters for “Fire” and “Fox” together.
 Mozilla has a registered trademark on these characters (China Reg.
 No. 16199671A).

-Adherence to [Mozilla and third-party branding and style guides](https://www.mozilla.org/en-US/styleguide/identity/firefox/branding/) should be respected throughout a localization project.
-For example, some brand names should never be translated, such as `Firefox`.
-For other brands that do not have any branding guidelines, your localization community must define whether to translate them.
-Be extra careful to check on branding rules before deciding to translate a name or not (whether for Mozilla or for a third-party) and to list them here in your community’s l10n style guide.

 #### Declensions